 - A briefing note for patients and the public.

 Please note that the documents available for download below were current at the time of training.
 Please see the Royal College of Physicians website for latest versions.

-Using the structured judgement review method: A clinical governance guide to mortality case record reviews as used in train the trainer 1 event.
+- Using the structured judgement review method: A clinical governance guide to mortality case record reviews.

-Using the structured judgement review method: A guide for reviewers is also available from the Royal College of Physicians website.
+- Using the structured judgement review method: A guide for reviewers.

 - HSJ article from October 2016 submitted by the Royal College of Physicians.